DmitryLyalin/TestGitApp/README.md

-# App1 for testing git
+# App for testing git